 KPMG Maternity and Paternity Leave Policies

-KPMG offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+KPMG offers 16 weeks of paid maternity leave, 0 weeks of unpaid maternity leave and 2 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Tips & Comments